BioplatformsAustralia/bpaotu/README.md

   authentication for functionality.
 * All data for the system is contained within a Postgres database which is loaded from a set of files by an ingest operation (see below).
-Some ancillary data may be fetched using the Python `ckanapi` (e.g. sample site images).
+Some ancillary data is fetched using the Python `ckanapi` (e.g. sample site images and sample metagenome data).
+For this reason the docker containers (at least `runserver` and `caleryworker`) need to run with a valid CCKAN_API_KEY environment variable (see ./.env_local and ./docker-compose.yml).
 * It uses a git submodule `bpa-ingest`, maintained externally.
 It's important to update this submodule frequently in order to be able to ingest the latest version of the sample context metadata.